 Unless you’ve been living under a rock your entire lives or you are one of the lucky few who happens

 to be born into wealth, you are no stranger to debt.

 It is mind-boggling to see how quickly and easily you can spend your hard-earned money.

 Yet, on the flipside, you know how painfully slow and difficult it can also be to earn it and to save it.

 There simply are way better things that you would all rather spend your hard earned money on anyway.

 And then you quickly find yourselves continuously digging deeper into a grave of your own doing.
-Yep, debt happens to the best of us.

 Yes, even me.